lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pika.md

 ## Hints

 If users wish to perform their own measurement of performance counters using performance tools other than PIKA, it is recommended to disable PIKA monitoring.
-This can be done using the following slurm flags in the job script:
+This can be done using the following Slurm flags in the job script:

 ```Bash